erunion/mill/docs/reference-api-data.md

 #### Subtypes
 Mill allows you, if necessary, to define a single subtype for a dataset.
 For example, if you have an array that contains objects, you can set the `type` as `array<object>`.
 Alternatively, if you have an array of representations, you can do the same with `array<\RepresentationFQN>`.

 Currently, only `array` types are allowed to contain subtypes.
-To define subtypes of objects, use a `@api-data` annotation for each property.
+To define subtypes of objects, use an `@api-data` annotation for each property.

 ## Examples
 Common uses: